Skip to main content

 3. Add header with title

-5. Add order section with empty message and total
+5. Add compose section with input and send button

 Verify: Open in browser, see the structure (unstyled).